abelborges/game-simulations/uno/readme.md

 The median of player 0 when she always starts playing (bottom-left plot) is approximately 2 percentage points greater than in the random-first-player case.
+Curiously enough, those victories are taken from the other players in such a way that `Prob(winner=k) > Prob(winner=k+1)`.
+That can be explained by the fact that it's more likely that the game starts and stays in the direction 0->1->2->3 most of the time so that player 3 is the last to play in the round and thus it's more likely that someone else wins before him.